WorkTime – employee monitoring software

 5. Is it legal to monitor email content?

 Yes.
-It should be noted that all tools provided by the company should be used solely for work purposes and that the employer has the right to control the use of such devices.
-In that regard, the email account belongs to the company.
+It should be noted that all equipment provided by the company should be used exclusively for work purposes and that the employer has the right to these monitor work activities and how these devices are used.
+In this case, the company owns the email account.
 According to the National Labor Court of Appeals, employers should regulate corporate emails, and their appropriate use should be formally communicated to employees.

 6. Is it legal to monitor or record phone conversations?